llvm/circt/docs/Dialects/Seq/RationaleSeq.md

-The abstraction aims to abstract away the physical implementation details of the memory, and instead focus on the external interface and access semantics of the memory. this, in turn, facilitates analysis and transformation (e.g. memory merging, read/write conflicts, merging, etc.) and may serve as a target for other high-level abstractions.
+The abstraction aims to abstract away the physical implementation details of the memory, and instead focus on the external interface and access semantics of the memory. this, in turn, facilitates analysis and transformation (e.g. memory merging, read/write conflicts, etc.) and may serve as a target for other high-level abstractions.

 The high-level memory abstraction is split into two parts:
 * Memory *allocation* is defined by the `seq.hlmem` operation.
 This operation defines